Albert Wein

 He was also artist-in-residence at both Brandeis University and the University of Wyoming.

 In the late sixties he moved back to New York and settled in Westchester County.
 He became a fellow of the National Sculpture Society and was elected to Academician of the National Academy of Design.
 His attention returned to a more representation of the figure and as he said "modernizing the classical tradition" which continued until his death.

 Wein's ten-foot limestone statue of "Phryne Before the Judges" was commissioned by Anna Hyatt Huntington and is located in Brookgreen Gardens.

 In 1975, he was commissioned to create North America's largest granite relief; A 27 ft x 27 ft. granite relief on Libby Dam which is located in Montana.
 His design was picked unanimously by the judges for its wonderfully designed and clear image which could still be seen from afar.
 Albert and his wife Deyna lived in Vermont during the carving of the 75 ton monument which was dedicated by President Gerald Ford.
 The work took several years to complete.

 In the 1980s he was awarded a Rockefeller Foundation grant for study in Bellagio, Italy.

-During his career he won every award that a sculptor could win.
-Few artists have experimented and been able to marry both the Classicism and Modernism so wonderfully.

 In 1987, he was commissioned by The Gardens Mall, located in the City of Palm Beach Gardens, Florida, to create a bronze life-size sculptural composition of the Greek Myth huntress Diana.
-The sculpture's complex composition yet fluid movement is an excellent example of how Wein could manipulate shape and form into three-dimensional magic.

 Wein said that "every good work of art is a good abstract composition" or could at least be represented by one.
 That the subject, devoid of details and pared down to only what is necessary to convey the "essence" of the composition is what really mattered in an artistic work.

 Wein created over 500 sculptures and 300 painting and drawings.
-Many of these works have been sold, but many have never been seen by the public and are still available directly from the Albert Wein Estate.